ngnk/IDS-706-Assignment-3/README.md

-# Week 3 Mini-Assignment - Testing and Environment Setup
+# Week 6 Major-Assignment - Enhance your mini-assignments with tools and content
+---

 [![CI](https://github.com/ngnk/IDS-706-Assignment-3/actions/workflows/main.yml/badge.svg)](https://github.com/ngnk/IDS-706-Assignment-3/actions/workflows/main.yml)

+---
-A step-by-step tutorial that walks you through how to setup the docker environment and run the project completed last week.
+A step-by-step tutorial that walks you through how to setup the docker environment and run this enhanced project.

 ---